Photo: Bugatti Type 251 by Arnaud 25, CC BY-SA 4.0 (Credit links at the end of the content)

 During the French GP, the car mercilessly skidded in turns, making it difficult for Trintignant to maintain control.

-Financially, Bugatti was in a precarious position, the company had struggled, and investing in a F1 program was something that could be a help in the future of their company.
+Financially, the Italian team was in a precarious position, the company had struggled, and investing in a F1 program was something that could be a help in the future of their company.

-But sadly, the failure of the Type 251, with no promising results and mounting costs, Bugatti decided to abandon F1 entirely.
+But sadly, the failure of the Bugatti Type 251, with no promising results and mounting costs, the team decided to abandon F1 entirely.

 Though the Type 251, never succeded on track, but it remains a fascinating footnote in motorsport history.